angular-data-grid/angular-data-grid.github.io/README.md

 </pagination>
 ```

-Settings can be provided as attributes in the <pagination> or globally configured through the paginationConfig.
+Settings can be provided as attributes in the <pagination> or globally configured through the `paginationConfig`.

  ```ng-change``` : ng-change can be used together with ng-model to call a function whenever the page changes.